RivenSkaye/PrysmBot/README.md

 On a \*NIX system, execute the script directly with `./dep_install.py`, or with whatever points to your python3 install.
 On Windows, run it with the local python3 install.
 ### Dependencies per functionality
+General functioning of any Discord bot:
+- discord.py

 For the reminder functionality:
 - apscheduler